BiQ-Bluesoft/xperience-community-elastic-search/docs/Custom-index-strategy.md

 services.AddTransient<StrategyHelper>();
 ```

-Now we can add it to constructor of our custom `BaseAzureSearchIndexingStrategy` implementations.
+Now we can add it to constructor of our custom `BaseElasticSearchIndexingStrategy` implementations.

 ## Indexing web page content